Makae/rxjs-insights/docs/article.md

 # Getting technical
-Now you've had a brief overview over ReactiveX and RxJS let's dive deeper into the workings within the RxJS library.
+Now we've had a brief overview over ReactiveX and RxJS let's dive deeper into the workings within the RxJS library.

 ## Our very own Observable
 In the examples in the Introduction we saw *creation* functions like `of(1,2)` or `fromEvent(input, 'keyup')`.
 In 90% of the cases those *creation* functions serve your needs and you do not need to create Observeables yourself.